uloga/modulr.css/README.md

 You can find v1 docs at: [Modulr.css](https://decorator.io/modulr/)
 ---

-You can find some examples at: [Modulr.css](https://decorator.io/modulr/templates)
+You can find some examples at: [Modulr.css Examples](https://decorator.io/modulr/templates)
 ---

 I've included minified css version for those who'd like to test modulr.css before official release.</br>